Adityism/Household-Services-App/README.md

 # Household Services App

 ## Description
-A platform connecting users with household service providers for cleaning, repairs, and maintenance.
-Features user registration, service listings, and secure booking management with a responsive UI.
+A user-friendly platform that connects individuals with household service providers for tasks like cleaning, repairs, and maintenance.
+It includes features like user registration, service listings, booking management, and secure authentication, all within a responsive and intuitive UI.

 ## Installation
 1. Clone the repository